jessicaloohw/SLIT-Net/mrcnn/README.md

 The contens of this folder are from: https://github.com/matterport/Mask_RCNN

-Download mask_rcnn_coco.h5 and pre-trained weights and save in this folder.
+Download mask_rcnn_coco.h5 (pre-trained weights) and put in this folder.